🎵 Welcome to Music Mobo Bingo

 Step 4: Understand Auto-Play Limitations

-- A user interaction occurred (click, button press)
+- A user interaction occurred (click or button press)

 - Popups are allowed